bvoq/knowledge-blog/pages/safety.md

 	- Wear hygienic gloves.
 	- Turn so you can grab the person at their underarms.
 	- ![image.png](../assets/image_1676214438529_0.png)
-	- Ansprechbare Personen sollen grundsätzlich
+	- Ansprechbare Personen sollen grundsätzlich so behandelt werden wie sie es sagen.
+-
 -